 takes values in the subring of $H^*_{\rm dR}([M\times H\rra M],\,\mc{H})$ defined by the equivalence classes of $H$-invariant closed forms.
 Note this subring is not same as the $H$-equivariant de Rham cohomology.

 \end{example}

-In this paper, we have studied the Chern-Weil theory of principal $G$-bundles over a Lie groupoid $\mb{X}$ (with integrable connection $\mc{H}$).
-A natural direction of enquiry would be to study the behavior of the constructions described in this paper under Morita equivalences and, therefore, whether these structures can be further extended to more general differentiable stacks, which are not Deligne-Mumford stacks or orbifolds.
+In this article we have studied the Chern-Weil theory of principal $G$-bundles over a Lie groupoid $\mb{X}$ (with integrable connection $\mc{H}$).
+A natural direction of enquiry would be to study the behaviour of the constructions described here under Morita equivalences and, therefore, whether these structures can be further extended to more general differentiable stacks, which are not Deligne-Mumford stacks or orbifolds.
 While a conclusive answer to this question for the most general case still seems to be elusive, in \cite{BCKN1} we have discussed the problem in certain important cases of interest.